George Gibson (trade unionist)

 Gibson enlisted in the Royal Garrison Artillery in 1915 and was commissioned in 1917.
 He was demobbed in 1919 as a substantive Lieutenant, but as he was commanding a battery he was probably acting in a higher rank.
 He had been twice mentioned in despatches, and was gassed, which left him a semi-asthmatic for the rest of his life.

 From 1940 to 1941 Gibson served as a full-time Director of the Children's Overseas Reception Board, responsible for evacuating British children overseas.
 In 1941 he visited both Sweden and the United States on official missions.
-He also served in many other positions during and after the war, including as Vice-Chairman of the National Savings Committee (1939–1949), a director of the Bank of England (1946–1949), Chairman of the North West Regional Board for Industry, Chairman of the North Western Electricity Board and Chairman of the BBC General Council.
-In 1946 he was appointed Companion of Honour (CH).
+He also served in many other positions during and after the war, including as vice-chairman of the National Savings Committee (1939–1949), a director of the Bank of England (1946–1949), Chairman of the North West Regional Board for Industry, Chairman of the North Western Electricity Board and Chairman of the BBC General Council.
+In 1946 he was appointed Member of the Order of the Companions of Honour (CH).

 In 1949 the Lynskey Tribunal found that Gibson had used his official influence to assist Sidney Stanley to set up a business in expectation of personal gain.
 The subsequent scandal compelled Gibson to resign from all official posts, although he continued to deny all the allegations.

 At some time before the First World War Gibson married Ellen Crossfield, the daughter of a Manchester hotelier, but she was killed in a tram accident in Blackpool.
 He later married Eva Crabtree, whose first husband had been killed in action in 1917.
 He had one daughter with Ellen and a further five children with Eva.